eduardogallifaochoa/ai-trading-bot/readme.md

 Hey there, I’m Eduardo Gallifa — a Manual QA Engineer currently transitioning into automation (because, let’s be real: better pay, smarter work).
 I’m also an Industrial Engineer with a second degree in Psychology.
 Been into crypto since 2018.
 I’ve seen BTC at 20k, and now over 100k.
 Wild ride.

 This repo is my personal playground.
-I built it to mess around with everything I’ve been learning lately: automation, APIs, and how to connect smart stuff to get real value.
-I see APIs as engines that talk via JSON.
+I built it to experiment with everything I’ve been learning lately: automation, APIs, AI, and how to connect smart tools to extract real value.
+I see APIs as engines that talk via JSON — and I love building the gearbox.

-The OpenAI API is like a thinking brain.
-Binance is a real-time crypto data stream.
+The OpenAI API acts like a thinking brain, Binance provides the real-time crypto price stream, and now **CryptoPanic adds a global news pulse**.
 One thinks.
-The other feeds numbers.
+Another feeds numbers.
+The last one gives context with real-world events.
 Together?
-An AI-powered crypto assistant 😎
+**An AI-powered crypto assistant with market awareness.** 😎

 ---